Found this in my bed. No clue what it is. If you could give me an answer asap that'd be great because it is the middle of the night.

 Will send photos tomorrow, I will try some foliar spray on leaves.

-Utah County Utah Posted over 1 year ago
+Utah County Utah Posted almost 2 years ago

 We have a lot of mushrooms that grow in our yard are they poison or safe to eat ?

-Salt Lake County Utah Posted over 1 year ago
+Salt Lake County Utah Posted about 2 years ago